Tax Management India. Com

 X X X X Extracts X X X X

-..... rust, being predominantly religious in nature.
+..... predominantly religious in nature.
 The Ld.
 Commissioner has also observed that the assessee trust has prima-facie mis-stated its income and also incurred expenditure which is not charitable in nature which was being incurred predominately for religious purpose, as well as incurred for personal benefit of trustees.
 The Ld.
 Commissioner also referred to the management of the assessee and observed that conducting the activities of the assessee was congregated with the family of the chief trustees, i.e. Shri Narendra Baburao Surve, and due to the amendment to the trust deed, the public at large was barred having any access to the properties/funds of the assessee trust and subsequent utilization thereof.
 3. The assessee resisted the action of the Ld.
 Commissioner by taking the contention that the donations were received by it were with specific directions and therefore, form part of corpus and not includible in income of the trust.
-In respect of the charge of the religious nature of the activities, the assessee took the contention that it has not constructed any temple, but the same was a Donation-in-kind (Vasturup Denagi) from the devotees and the construction of t .....
+In respect of the charge of the religious nature of the activities, the assessee took the contention that it has not constructed any temple, but the same was a Donation-in-kind (Vasturup Denagi) from the devotees and the construction of the of temple was f .....

 X X X X Extracts X X X X